BitCongress/web2web/README.md

 # web2web

+### This fork:

+I changed webpage.html and tried it myself, it works!
+Webtorrent is awesome!
+But I found no instructions on how to host my

+#### How I did it:

+- download this repo
+- edit `webpage.html` and make at least a modification
+- download Webtorrent: <https://webtorrent.io> (or another client that supports websocket)
+- create a new torrent (on webtorrent drag the file onto it) containing just `webpage.html`
+- get the torrent hash (on webtorrent you can right click on the entry in the list and select copy magnet link or copy instant.io link, on the magnet link the hash will be `magnet:?xt=urn:btih:HERE&dn=...`, this is valid for any magnet link, on the instant.io link you can find the hash after the `#` sign.)
+- go onto <http://blockchainpen.com>, note your bitcoin address in the top-right corner
+- deposit a very tiny amount of bitcoins to it (more than `0.1mbtc`, less than a `1mbtc` suggested, millibits, 0.001 BTC, see extra info to get the private key to be able to sweep your wallet afterwards) and refresh the page
+- paste your torrent hash into your funded blockchainpen.com page and write the message to the blockchain
+- copy your blockchainpen bitcoin address
+- edit `index.html` and change the `btcAddress` value from the existing one to yours
+- drop the `index.html` page onto your browser or host it somewhere like on github pages
+- call some friends so they will seed your file or put it on <joystream.co> (incentivized seeding w/ bitcoin)
+- enjoy!

+### Original readme

 Server-less & domain-less websites updatable via torrents and bitcoin blockchain.

 [live demo](https://elendirx.github.io/web2web)

 ### Why

 Websites get seized by losing control over a webserver or a domain.
 If we replace both the webserver and the domain with [torrents](https://webtorrent.io) and [blockchain](https://bitcoin.org/en) then there's nothing left to seize.